 What advice would you give designers about going into business for themselves?

 Don’t undervalue your work.
 There are a lot of students and people overseas giving away designs.
 But if you want to work in the business of graphic design, position yourself as a full-service company, complete with writing, proofreading, printing, and marketing consultation and take those services into account when pricing out your time and energies to clients.

 Word of mouth has always been my mainstream of new business.
 I am doing a lot of overflow work for advertisers at a regional magazine outside of Washington, DC.
 Many of those advertisers have then become clients when they realize I can also help them market their businesses in other media.
 I have also started using social media to reach out to potential new customers.
 Pinterest and the blog on my website have all been successful for me.

 What is your business’ greatest strength?
 What is your greatest business challenge?

 Like most businesses online and with a technological focus, this field changes at the speed of light.
 It’s been challenging but interesting to stay current.
-To insure I’m where I need to be, I take online and in-person workshops, I ask a lot of questions, and I check in with the teenagers in my house.
+To ensure I’m where I need to be, I take online and in-person workshops, I ask a lot of questions, and I check-in with the teenagers in my house.

 Who is your market?

 My market is small and mid-size companies who can’t or don’t want to commit to a full-sized agency.
 While I don’t concentrate in a single niche, I do a lot of work in the real estate, retail, and health care industries.
 I offer flexibility to clients in terms of being able to do single projects or whole marketing campaigns.

 What is your philosophy/mission?

 I love what I do, and I love keeping it fresh and interesting.
 If I can meet my deadlines and stay within budget while making sure the work is crisp and on target, I am meeting my goals.